axibase/atsd/integration/tableau/month_and_year_aggregation.md

-# Month and year aggregation
+# MONTH and YEAR aggregation

 As in the previous step we will need `bi.ex_net1.m` metric